http://www.youtube.com/StanleyPacion

 In Plutarch’s Sparta the citizen was educated for marriage.
 The right to love was an acquired property.
 Men and women earned intimacy by observing the precepts of the law.
 Though marital educational provisions applied equally to both sexes, the success of the marriage institution seemed largely dependent on the rearing of women.
 To secure their fitness for marriage, Lycurgus ordered maidens to exercise by calisthenics, wrestling, running, spear-throwing, and casting the dart.
 “And to the end he might take away their overgreat tenderness and fear of exposure to the air, and all acquired womanishness, he ordered that the young women should go naked in the processions, as well as the young men, and dance too in that condition at certain solemn feasts, singing certain songs, whilst the young men stood, around, seeing and hearing them.”

-le aim in this kind of training was eugenic, “… that the fruit they conceived might, in strong and healthy bodies, take firmer root and find better growth, and withal that they, with this greater vigor, might be the more able to undergo the pains of childbearing.”
+The ostensible aim in this kind of training was eugenic, “… that the fruit they conceived might, in strong and healthy bodies, take firmer root and find better growth, and withal that they, with this greater vigor, might be the more able to undergo the pains of childbearing.”
 For Lycurgus a simple principle governed human heredity: the issue of physically healthy children.
 Proper marital education for women insured the Spartan state a future supply of well-endowed soldiers.

 The training of women also had another purpose in Plutarch’s Sparta.
 The naked public processions and naked exercises of women were incitements to marriage.
 The well-being of the state rested on not only the quality of its children, but also the quantity.
 Lycurgus, therefore, viewed celibacy as tantamount to crime.
 If the nudity of maidens were not sufficient inducement to move a man from bachelorhood, it became the means by which to punish him: “… those who continued bachelors,” Plutarch writes, “were in a degree disfranchised by law; for they were excluded from the sight of those public processions in which the young man and maidens danced naked…”